dancer1325/rest-assured-wiki/Spring.md

     ```

 ### Using Result Matchers ###

+* TODO:
-Spring MockMvc provides a bunch of [Result Matchers](http://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/test/web/servlet/ResultMatcher.html) that you may find useful.
+* Spring MockMvc provides a bunch of [Result Matchers](http://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/test/web/servlet/ResultMatcher.html) that you may find useful.
 RestAssuredMockMvc has support for these as well if needed.
 For example let's say that for some reason you want to verify that the status code is equal to 200 using a ResultMatcher:
 ```java
 given().
         param("name", "Johan").